mattyoung101/omicron/documentation/docs/index.md

 You may also be interested in reading our [team description paper](#), although it doesn't contain anything not already listed on our website.

-Towards the end of 2020, our entire codebase including mechanical designs, electrical designs and all software will become open source for everyone to learn from and study.
-We hope you'll enjoy this opportunity, so please stay tuned.
+Some time in the next year or so (from competition date), our entire codebase including mechanical designs, electrical designs and all software will become open source for everyone to learn from and study.
+The exact timeframe is still yet to be determined, and depends on a variety of factors, so we don't have a particular date in mind right now but we can assure you it will happen.